Legaeldan/milestone-3/README.md

   Drink Splash - Find your drink today!
 </h1>
 <h2>Milestone 3 Project - Kieran Cunnane</h2>

-<p>This site has been created to give users a simple, easy to navigate site to find, create, update their favourite drink recipes, and view their own creations in one easy place.
+This site has been created to give users a simple, easy to navigate system in which to find, create, and update their favourite drink recipes.
+It enables users to view their own creations in one easy place.

-The site is designed with the best user experience in mind, while maintaining a strong, defensive design against unwanted changes to the database.</p>
+The site is designed with the most intuitive user experience in mind.
+A strong, defensive design against unwanted changes to the database has also been incorporated into the site.

 ## Table of Contents
 1. [**UX**](#ux)